 Around the world by bicycle

-On 8 January 2014 we left London heading east, with no return ticket.
-Five years, 47,000 km, and 30 countries by bicycle later, I finished the trip in December 2019.
+On 8 January 2014 we left London pedalling east, with no return ticket.
+Almost five years, 47,000 km and 30 countries by bicycle later, I finished the trip on 21 December 2018.

 That bet to drop everything turned out to be the best decision of my life.
-I never went back to the old one — I built a free life on my own terms, and I'm still living it that way.
+I never went back to the old one: I built a life my own way, free, and I'm still living it on my own terms.
 Because fear does not prevent death — it prevents life.

-It's all in the blog.
+It's all told in the blog, and a lot more.
 If you'd like to reach me, the easiest way is the contact form.